najafian-lab/fpw-dl-v1/README.md

 |:---:|:---:|
 | Post-process results of random image with more membrane attachment | Post-process results of random image with less membrane attachment. |

-The worse example is a good way of showing how sensitive ML models can be to varying quality of images.
-We're training a more complicated and better model to better handle various images, but for best results please consider pre-screening/post-screening your images.
+The worse example shows the sensitivity of some ML models.
+This can be due to varying quality of images and the size of our training set.
+We're training a more complicated and better model, with a larger dataset, to better handle various images, but for best results on this model please consider pre-screening/post-screening your images.

 *Note: all measurements shown in the post-processing are measured along the membrane edge and not directly.
 Also, you can change the individual colors of the measurements, to distinctly tell the difference, from red if you look at the end of `process_slits` function in `slits.py`*